 Most of us didn't hear about Chance the Rapper (born Chancelor Johnathan Bennett, in 1993) until 2013, when his "Acid Rap" mixtape droppped and captivated the world.
 (That made a lot of sense, because it was the best mixtape of 2013.)
 But the young Chicago rapper had been at it for a few years before then, distributing tracks and his "10 Day" mixtape, quickly building a local audience and slowly expanding.

 Then "Acid Rap" came and blew everyone's mind.
-Chance's exuberant, joyful, hopeful and singular sound was easily contrasted with the dominant Chicago drill rap narrative of the day, namely the nihilism of rappers like Chief Keef.
+Chance's exuberant, joyful, hopeful and singular sound was easily contrasted with the dominant Chicago drill rap nihilism narrative of the day.
 Chance offered a different, much-needed perspective — and, thanks to his backing band, the Social Experiment, there were even horns and, overall, the music they made was happy music.

 With fellow Chicago rappers Vic Mensa and Twista supporing him, Chance rapped about the old days and love and his mom and his grandmother and Chuck E. Cheese pizza and being spanked on "Cocoa Butter Kisses," from "Acid Rap."
 He can pack a lot of color and detail and life into a verse, and this tune proved that.